dnvriend/reactive-activemq/README.md

 ## Example configuraton
-The configuration is based upon a free to use producer/consumer name, that will point to an ActiveMq connection that will be created by the `ActiveMqExtension` when it creates the list of connections from the `reactive-activemq.connections` config.
+The configuration is based upon a free to use producer/consumer name, that will point to an ActiveMq connection that will be created by the [ActiveMqExtension][extension] when it creates the list of connections from the `reactive-activemq.connections` config.

 The connections name must be the name of the connection configuration eg. `amq1`, will point to the `amq1` configuration which must contain the host, port, user and password fields.

-Consumers are `ActiveMqSource` components and are created using a consumer name.
-This consumer name must point to a configuration for example, `consumer1` (bad idea to use this name) and will use a connection, use a queue name (using VirtualTopic semantics) and will use a number of concurrent connections.
-The endpointUri that the `ActiveMqSource` will use will become:
+Consumers are [ActiveMqSource][amqsource] components and are created using a consumer name.
+This consumer name must point to a configuration for example, `consumer1` (bad idea to use this name) and will use a connection, use a queue name (using [VirtualTopic][vt] semantics) and will use a number of concurrent connections.
+The endpointUri that the [ActiveMqSource][amqsource] will use will become:

 ```
 amq1:queue:Consumer.consumer1.VirtualTopic.test?concurrentConsumers8"
 ```

-Producers are `ActiveMqSink` components and are created using a producer name.
-This producer must point to a configuration for example, `producer1` (bad idea to use this name) and will use a connection and a topic name using VirtualTopic semantics.
+Producers are [ActiveMqSink][amqsink] components and are created using a producer name.
+This producer must point to a configuration for example, `producer1` (bad idea to use this name) and will use a connection and a topic name using [VirtualTopic][vt] semantics.
 The endpointUri that the
-`ActiveMqSink` will use will become:
+[ActiveMqSink][amqsink] will use will become:

 ```
 amq1:topic:VirtualTopic.test"